I. Two Kinds of Faces#

 What is Ontology?
 A modeling method with 2,300 years of history.
 A formal description of things, properties, relationships, and operations.
 Every one of its core concepts maps one-to-one to database primitives.
 The first three chapters of any database textbook cover all of it.
 Palantir invented nothing new.

 What is Palantir’s actual competitive advantage?
-Not Ontology.
-It’s Peter Thiel’s political network, the labor-intensive FDE on-site delivery model, and the ability to create path dependency in government agencies and large enterprises.
-Political connections, consulting, lock-in — none of these have anything to do with “Ontology.”
+Not just Ontology.
+It’s institutional market access, the labor-intensive FDE on-site delivery model, and the ability to create path dependency in government agencies and large enterprises.
+Relationships, consulting, and lock-in dynamics — these matter as much as data modeling language.

 What is the real function of “Ontology”?
 It’s a narrative device.
-It lets a company that is essentially a political-connections + consulting operation enjoy top-tier SaaS valuation multiples in the capital markets.
+It lets a company with a relationship-driven, services-heavy delivery model enjoy top-tier SaaS valuation multiples in the capital markets.
 It makes non-technical decision-makers believe they’re buying some unfathomable “core technology” rather than signing an overpriced systems integration contract.

 In plain terms, what Palantir does is this: take the work of writing ETL, creating tables, and configuring permissions — work that thousands of engineers do every day — slap on an Aristotelian label, and sell it at an AI-era valuation.

 It’s like a Michelin-star restaurant listing on the menu: “Deconstructed carbohydrate lattice with organic protein emulsion.”
 What arrives at your table is mac and cheese.
 Mac and cheese can be great.
-But you can’t call “deconstruction” your technical moat — especially when the dish costs $90 million a year and Peter Thiel personally carries it to your table.
+But you can’t call “deconstruction” your technical moat — especially when the dish costs $90 million a year.

 Note: Financial data cited in this article comes from Palantir’s 2025 10-K annual report (SEC Filing), MacroTrends, and OpenSecrets public records.
 Michael Burry’s short position information comes from his November 2025 SEC disclosure and subsequent Substack posts.